redhat-developer/service-binding-operator/docs/roadmap.md

 ### Projection of binding information
 * Custom binding variable generation.
-* Projection of binding information in workloads.
-* Projection in podSpec and non-PodSpec based workloads.
+* Projection of binding information in both PodSpec and non-PodSpec based workloads.

 ### Security
 * Avoiding escalation of privilege.